matthewg42/Mutila/README.md

 ### Mode System

 A *Mode* is a kind of sub-program which has distinct startup, shutdown and update routines.
 For example, your program might have a special setup mode which suspends normal operations while settings are altered.
-The *ModeManager* can be used to switch between such mutually exclusiive modes while keeping your main loop clean and simple.
+The *ModeManager* class can be used to switch between such mutually exclusive modes while keeping your main loop clean and simple.

 Modes may be arranged in a hierarchical manner using the *ParentMode* class.
 This can be useful when building hierarchical menu systems which a couple of buttons.